MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/focus.md

 ## Productivity insights

 These are based on your recent workplace activity.
-Select **View Suggestions** to get ideas on how you might change or improve your current work patterns, such as booking focus time in your calendar and adding tasks to the body of the appointment.
+Select **View Suggestions** to get ideas about how you might change or improve your current work patterns, such as booking focus time in your calendar and adding tasks to the body of the appointment.

 ### About the metrics